Selected poems. | All work is original.

 a comfortable breeze caresses my cheek,

-the birds sing their joyous ode to the wonders of the universe.
+the birds sing their joyous song to the wonders of the universe.

 I can’t help but grin as I walk amongst the trees,